sfu/canvas-spaces/README.md

     :group_id (int) - Canvas id of the group.

 Form Params:

-    description (string) - New description of the group. join_type (string) - Determines how users can join group.
-Value is:  'free_to_join', 'request' or 'invite_only'.
+    name (string) - New name for group description (string) - New description of the group join_level (string)
+    leader_id (int) - New leader for group

 Returns:

-    {"message":"Successfully modified group."}
+    the modified group object

 ###<a name="list-users"></a>List users in group.